Support

 A periodic inventory system is one that typically small businesses use, where held inventory is minimal and easy to physically count.
 And the checking of this is done on a periodic basis.

-However, it’s worth noting that some businesses may still undertake what’s called a ‘cycle count’.
+It's worth noting that some businesses may still undertake what’s called cycle counting.
 This allows you to check how accurate your stock records are by physically counting a small selection of products on your shelves.
-So even though you can rely on your perpetual inventory system 99% of the time, a cycle count could be integrated into your stock management process.

 How do you maintain stock records?